Digitalist-Open-Cloud/matomo-kubernetes/README.md

 Helm chart for running the matomo containers (php) and nginx containers + cronjobs and configmaps needed.

+## Professional support

+We try to provide general community support in the issue queue, but for professional support, please contact matomo@digitalist.com.

 ## Version 11, breaking changes and improvements.
 * images are not using registry secret by default, you need to set it if you want to use it.
 This is an improvement, as before you were forced to have a secret, even if you just public matomo images.